-This industry is saturated with so many different establishments, ranging from chains to home-based salons, so there are many options, consequently, the days when your favorite barber worked in one location until retirement are in the past.
-The average employment duration for stylists stands at 3 years, with an unconfirmed 60% of them leaving the industry completely in that time.
-This sad statistic affects everyone.
+The haircutting industry is oversaturated with so many different establishments, ranging from chains to home-based salons, so there are many options, consequently, the days when your favorite barber worked in one location until retirement is in the past.
+The average employment duration for stylists stands at three years, with an unconfirmed 60% of them leaving the industry entirely in that time.
+This sad but real statistic affects everyone shop owners to clients.

-We all know the feeling when we come in to get a haircut and our one and only stylist is longer there.
+We all know the feeling when we come in to get a haircut, and our one and only stylist is longer there.
 We feel shocked and sometimes betrayed.
-And yet, we still need a haircut, so we are forced to play the hairstyling version of Russian Roulette. .
-Sometimes you dodge a bullet, but often you walk away with a less-than-beautiful haircut, forcing us to politely smile, pay for the haircut, leave a tip, and go home to receive “compliments” for our new haircut.
+And yet, we still need a haircut, so we are forced to play the hairstyling version of Russian Roulette.
+Sometimes you dodge a bullet, but often you walk away with a less-than-legit look haircut, forcing us to politely smile, pay for the haircut, leave a tip, and go home to receive “compliments” for our new look.

-So how does the journey for a great hairstylist begin?
-In general, we ask our friends and we search Yelp and Google Reviews, but too often we’re left feeling disappointed because the good online reviews were given to unnamed stylists.
+So how does the journey for a great hairstylist or barber begins?
+In general, we ask our friends, and we search Yelp and Google Reviews, but too often we’re left feeling disappointed because the good online reviews were given to unnamed stylists.
 Or, the stylist you want is too busy, and you have to schedule your whole day around that haircut, you have to pay a hefty price, and/or you have to drive for a long time.
-We try stylist after stylist until we find one that we are satisfied with and pray that it will be long-term relationship.
+We try stylist after stylist until we find one that we are satisfied with and pray that it will be a long-term relationship.
 But remembering the statistic above, this relationship will last on the average only +/- 3 years.

 We at Semion Barbershop have recognized this serious issue and determined to resolve it for all Coloradoans.
 We asked ourselves: why do hairstylists leave their current employer roughly every 3 years?!
 Well, in all honesty, this is a new trend affecting almost every industry.
 People are looking for something new, different challenges, better compensation packages, growth opportunities, and more.
 We all seek to self-actualize.
-Thus, we at Semion provide above-average compensation packages for our team members the includes bonuses and full health coverage, along with an in-house training program and the ability to participate and grow within the company.
+Thus, we at Semion provide top compensation packages for our team members the includes bonuses and full health coverage, along with an in-house training program and the ability to participate and grow within the company.
 Instead of treating our team members as on-the-clock employees, they are given the opportunity to be part of the Semion concept: our team members participate in all aspects of the barbershop from décor to the products and services we provide.
 As a result, we have not completely eliminated the turnover as it is impossible, but we have brought it down significantly to the below the average.

-I would like to leave you with two questions:
+I want to leave you with two questions:

-- If you can get a great haircut but the personality or the atmosphere of the place was absolutely awful, would you return?
+- If you can get a great haircut, but the personality or the atmosphere of the place was awful, would you return?

-- If your haircut was not so good but your stylist was friendly and the atmosphere was awesome, would you return?
+- If your haircut was not good, but your stylist was friendly, and the atmosphere was excellent, would you return?